zotonic/zotonic/doc/manuals/cookbook/justenough-otp1.rst

 How
 ---

-How can I install and lean Rebar?
+How can I install and learn Rebar?
 .................................
 Create a root directory for experimentation.
 Let's call it "learn."::